CIRCL/carl-hauser/SOTA/SOTA.md

 From \[18\], based on SPM but does not split the picture in equal partition = the cell of the pyramid is not spatially fixed.

+The cells of the pyramid to move within search regions instead of a predefined rigid partition.
+Use ESS (See utilities)

 ##### Pro

 ##### Con

+-   High computaitonal cost

 ##### Steps of the algorithm